mindplay-dk/unbox/README.md

     component, by a constructor (when using the container as a factory) or by any callable.

 ## Dependency Resolution

+The `Resolver` dynamically resolves arguments and invokes any `callable` or constructor.

 Any argument, whether to a closure being manually invoked, or to a constructor being automatically invoked as part of resolving a longer chain of dependencies, is resolved according to a consistent